• Skip to primary navigation

 I’ve found that many use the word as a term of endearment, but in actual fact, for others, it sits on a knife-edge as to how it can be used.

-You may have heard of the term before, as it is often used in Hollywood by someone of Latin American ethnicity against someone most likely from USA or Canada.
-But you will find that the word can also be thrown at you if you are European as well.
-No matter whether you are Spanish or Italian.
+If you watch a lot of movies, you may have heard of the term before, as it is often used in Hollywood by someone of Latin American ethnicity against someone of European origin more than likely from the USA or Canada.

 As a rule of thumb if you are a person who resides outside of the Latin American world and find yourself in Mexico, Central America or South America you are a gringo.
-But my advice is, don’t take it personal.
+But my best advice is, don’t take it personal.

 The Gringo Trail Itself